Tyler Carter: Early life

+Derek Tyler Carter was born in Habersham County, Georgia, on December 30, 1991.
+While in junior high, Carter drummed for his church's band.
+He was active in sports while attending a military school.
+After high school, his close friend and musical partner Rachel Glenn Reece was killed by a drunk driver, leading Carter to abandon his music career to attend college, studying psychology.
+He returned to bands a few years later, dropping out of college to return to music full-time when Woe, Is Me was offered a record contract in 2009.

 Career

-2008–09: A Path Less Traveled
+2008–2009: A Path Less Traveled

 Carter joined the metalcore band A Path Less Traveled in 2008.
 He began pursuing an interest in mixing post-hardcore and metalcore elements with electronic and pop influences, which would show in Carter's future musical projects.
 In A Path Less Traveled, he became acquainted with vocalist Michael Bohn, who would co-front bands with Carter in the future.
 A Path Less Traveled released their debut extended play, From Here On Out, in 2009, selling over 500 copies.
 The following year, Carter departed from A Path Less Traveled and began working with Woe, Is Me.

-2009–11: Woe, Is Me
+2009–2011: Woe, Is Me

 Tyler Carter joined the American electronicore band Woe, Is Me, in 2009, eventually signing to Rise Records the same year.
 With this seven-member line-up, the band recorded a three-song demo with producer Cameron Mizell.
 After releasing a studio cover of Kesha's 2009 single Tik Tok, on MySpace, the group wrote and recorded their debut studio album with Mizell.
 Their debut studio album, Number[s], was released on August 30, 2010, on Velocity Records, a subsidiary of Rise Records.
 With Carter and Bohn still members of Woe, Is Me, the group went on to release the single "Fame > Demise", the following year.
 Due to complications with the line-up stability and tensions within the group, Carter departed from Woe, Is Me on August 10, 2011.